charlielito/resume/README.md

 #### Scholarships
 * "Beca Saber Pro" (2016), 2.500.000 pesos for postgraduate studies in PUJ Cali.
 Second best result of state exams in the university’s engineering faculty.
 * “DAAD Jóvenes Ingenieros Colombia ” (2014/15) All inclusive exchange program in Germany.
-* "Beca Magis" (2010/16) 75% tuiton fees all semesters for graduate studies.
+* "Beca Magis" (2010/16) 75% tuition fees all semesters for graduate studies.
 * PAD all inclusive scholarship (2009) student exchange in Germany for one month.

 #### Awards